 3. Plan the route in advance and pre-book hotels!

 When we were younger, we didn't plan our car holidays so carefully, but took the day as it came.
 However, this often resulted in us staying in shady little dens in motels that we definitely wouldn't have chosen otherwise.
 Since we had children, planning has therefore become our middle name.
-Nowadays, we plan our driving holidays in suitable distances in advance and book nice hotels/motels in suitable cities.
+Nowadays, we plan our road trip in suitable distances in advance and book nice hotels/motels in suitable cities.
 The benefit of this is that we don't have to spend several hours a day finding accommodation for the night and can instead spend more time at the sights and slip into the hotel when we want in the evening to a ready-made bed.
 Very flexible.
 The disadvantage is of course the flexibility.
 We have solved this by always booking cancelable hotels, so if we would like to change the route during the trip, we can do so.
 Like eating the cake and having it too.

 4. Rent an SUV with GPS!